GoldinGuy/UltimateGitResource/README.md

 You can run `git help` in the terminal to learn about many of these commands at any time. `git help -a` and `git help -g` list available subcommands and concept guides. `git help <command>` or `git help <concept>` allows you to read about a specific subcommand or concept.

-`HEAD` - represents your current working directory.
+`HEAD` represents your current working directory.
 The `HEAD` pointer can be moved to different branches, tags, or commits using `git checkout`.
-`remote` - the repository you synch

 ### 📗 Gitting Existing Projects